All Episodes

 Because we explained it on this program numerous times.

-As we have over the course of the 22 plus years behind the golden EIB microphone.
+As we have over the course of the 22-plus years behind the golden EIB microphone.

 This is vintage newt.

-This is the old new.
+This is the old newt.

 This is the newt that everybody wishes were still around all the time.